skillcap/Subnet-Calculator/README.md

 Subnet Calculator Documentation -- 7/13/2020

 Compilation:
-You must have have gcc or clang installed with support for c++ 11 or newer you may compile with gcc using "g++ -o scalc.exe SubnetCalc.cpp" This will create scalc.exe
+You must have have gcc or clang installed with support for c++ 11 or newer.
+You may compile with gcc using "g++ -o scalc.exe SubnetCalc.cpp".
+This will create scalc.exe

 Usage: